David Johnson Player Prop Bets for NFL Week 6 | Houston vs. Indianapolis 10/17/2021

 David Johnson Player Prop Bets for NFL Week 6 - Houston vs. Indianapolis

-Ahead of Sunday's game, here are the key stats and trends you need to know about David Johnson and his player prop bet options.
-He'll take the field starting at 1:00 PM ET on CBS.
-Johnson and the Houston Texans (1-4) ready for an AFC South matchup in Week 6 with the Indianapolis Colts (1-4) at Lucas Oil Stadium in Indianapolis, Indiana.
+David Johnson has player prop bet markets available from bookmakers before his next NFL game on Sunday at 1:00 PM ET airing on CBS.
+AFC South rivals square off in Week 6 when Johnson's Houston Texans (1-4) take the field against the Indianapolis Colts (1-4) at Lucas Oil Stadium in Indianapolis, Indiana.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.